voschezang/coding-handbook/goals-planning-strategy.md

 <img src="img/current-target-state.png" alt="current-target-state" style="width:70%;" />

 **Mission**
-Why does this organization we exist.
-A *persistent*, long term view.
+Why does this organization exist.
+A *persistent*, long term goal.

 **Objective**
 That what you want to achieve in the next quarter or year.
-A *qualitative* goal that is inspirational and motivational.
+A time-bound, *qualitative* goal that is inspirational and motivational.

-- A target state that differs from the current state.
+- (for projects) A target state that differs from the current state.

 **Key Results**
-How you know that we have achieved the objective. *Quantitative* goals that are [measurable](https://en.wikipedia.org/wiki/SMART_criteria) and optimistic.
+How you know that you are achieving the objective. *Quantitative* goals that are [measurable](https://en.wikipedia.org/wiki/SMART_criteria) and optimistic.

+- These may be time-based.
+E.g. the churn-rate at a given date.
-- Target conditions that need to be satisfied in order to reach the target state.
+- (for projects) Target conditions that need to be satisfied in order to reach the target state.

 **Initiative**
 An action that will bring you closer to a result.

+- E.g. steps that can be taken in sequence to reach target states.

+### Choosing Goals

+> Think big, work small

+Criteria for good goals.

+- Motivation and incentives.
+Think big.
+    - Outcome > problem.
+Focus on where to go, rather than what to avoid.
+    - Chain outcomes together.
+Show what the current objective will make possible.
+- Make it realistic.
+Minimize scope.
+    - Restrict the outcome to what is in your control.
+    - Make it specific.
+Add conditions.
+Define when the goal is achieved.
+    - Consider the available resources.

 ## Living Roadmap